PAY RANGE: N23

 Technical Specialist Positions:

-Compensation Specialty: Masterís degree in business administration or a related field; OR
+Compensation Specialty: Completion of a Master’s degree from an accredited college or university in business administration or a related field.

-Other Specialist Positions: Masterís degree in business administration, human resources, public personnel administration, public administration or a closely related field OR
+Other Specialist Positions: Master’s degree in business administration, human resources, public personnel administration, public administration or a closely related field

 Two years of experience at the full performance level in: